krutikawankhede/PersoniaAssignment/README.md

         "password":"cris"
     }

-# Create Employee Hirarchy
+# Employee Hirarchy relationship
-Add the employee and their respective supervisor in personia database.
+This api will take the json and send the response with hirarchy

-    POST API : localhost:8080/personia-service/generateToken
+    POST API : localhost:8080/personia-service/employeeRelationship
     Accepts json : {
         "Sophie":"Jonas",
         "Nick":"Sophie"